As far as I know, trading Forex as a business is the best way to make a living.

 Imagine you’re running a store that sells custom-made furniture.
 You’ve ordered a whole bunch of raw materials, got your workers to craft a whole line of new designer furniture, and signed a 12-month lease for the storefront where you’ll be selling your works of art.

 Alas, 6 months later you’ve sold only 5 chairs, the business is drenched in losses and it suddenly becomes clear that this business isn’t going to survive.

 Well, you could

-1) Remain in operation, and pray
+1) Remain in operation and pray for a miracle

-2) Shut down the business, and get sued by your suppliers, workers and landlord for not paying them like you promised.
+2) Shut down the business and get sued by your suppliers, workers and landlord for not paying them like you promised.
 Your personal assets may be seized and sold to pay your creditors.
-You’ll most likely be declared bankrupt
+You’ll most likely be declared bankrupt.

 The risks associated with traditional businesses are often too impractical for the average person to consider.